 - In the State of Iowa, consent can never be given by minors under the age of 16.
 For those under the age of 16 the law has two distinctions: First, anybody 13 years of age or younger is considered to be a “child” under Iowa Code, section 702.5 and thus, incapable of consent.
 Second, for the ages of 14 and 15, the consenting partner must be less than 5 years of age apart from the teen.

-Corrective Action: measures taken by the Senior Official (or designee) against a complainant making a false claim, or against a Respondent when a finding of discrimination or sexual harassment is accepted by the Senior Official.
+Corrective Action: measures taken by the Senior Official (or designee) against a Respondent when a finding of discrimination or sexual harassment is accepted by the Senior Official or against a complainant making a false claim.

 De Novo Review: a type of appellate review that starts from the beginning, or looks at the case anew.
 The appeals officer will not conduct a de novo review.
-Instead, the appeals officer shall consider the merits of an appeal only on the basis of the two grounds for appeal: a.) new evidence that was not available at the time of the adjudication meeting, and/or b.) procedural error that had material impact on the fundamental fairness of the meeting.
+Instead, the appeals officer shall consider the merits of an appeal only on the basis of the two grounds for appeal: a.) new evidence that was not available at the time of the investigation/adjudication meeting, and/or b.) procedural error that had a material impact on the outcome of the case.

 Discrimination: denigrates or shows hostility or aversion toward an individual because of their race, color, ethnicity, national origin, age, sex, gender, sexual orientation, gender identity or expression, marital status, veteran status, pregnancy, childbirth, religion, disability, creed or any other protected class.
 Discrimination has the purpose or effect of creating an intimidating, hostile, or offensive work environment, or living environment, or studying environment.